CooledCoffee/decorated/README.md

 Loggingd
 ========

-Loggingd (<a href="https://github.com/CooledCoffee/loggingd" target="_blank">https://github.com/CooledCoffee/loggingd</a>) is a logging framework based on decorated.
+Loggingd (https://github.com/CooledCoffee/loggingd) is a logging framework based on decorated.
 You can log using decorators.

 	from loggingd import log_enter, log_return, log_error